Foreign policy of the first Trump administration

 As part of the "America First" policy, Trump's administration reevaluated many of the U.S.'s prior multinational commitments, including withdrawing from the Trans-Pacific Partnership, the INF Treaty, the UNHRC and UNESCO, and the Paris Agreement, and urging NATO allies to increase financial burden sharing.
 The Trump administration introduced a ban on travel from certain Muslim-majority countries and recognized Jerusalem as the capital of Israel.
 He sought rapprochement with North Korean leader Kim Jong-un as part of efforts to denuclearize the Korean Peninsula, although North Korea continued to expand its nuclear arsenal.
 Trump withdrew the U.S. from the Iran nuclear deal and increased sanctions against Iran, precipitating several confrontations between the two countries.
 He increased belligerence against Venezuela and Nicaragua while overseeing drawdowns of U.S. troops from Syria, Iraq, Somalia, and Afghanistan, while agreeing with the Taliban for a conditional full withdrawal from Afghanistan in 2021.
 He also increased U.S. drone strikes in Africa, and continued the U.S.'s war on terror and campaign against the Islamic State terror organization, including overseeing the death of its leader Abu Bakr al-Baghdadi in October 2019.
 In January 2020, Trump ordered a drone strike in Iraq which assassinated Iranian major general Qasem Soleimani.

 The Trump administration often used economic pressure to enforce its foreign policy goals.
 Trump's import tariffs agitated trade partners and triggered a trade war with China.
 He also signed the United States–Mexico–Canada Agreement (USMCA), a continental trade agreement which replaced NAFTA.
 Trump's administration brokered the Kosovo–Serbia agreement, the Abraham Accords, and subsequent Arab-Israeli normalization agreements with Bahrain, Sudan, and Morocco.

+Scholars have offered differing interpretations of Donald Trump's foreign policy.
+Some have described it as nationalist and populist, highlighting Trump's opposition to the foreign policy establishment, international organizations and migration.
+Other scholars argue that key themes of Trump's foreign policy - particularly America First and Make America Great Again — draw on ideological narratives associated with fascism, such as themes of national decline and rebirth.
+According to this view, Trump's rhetoric and policy positions contributed to the normalization and legitimization of exclusionary politics and the justification of hostility or violence toward racialized minorities and political opponents.